nithinsankar-b/SC1015_MiniProject/README.md

 - Also known as Bidirectional Long Short-Term Memory.
 - A type of recurrent neural network (RNN) that consists of 2 LSTM layers - processing in forward and backward directions.

-#### 👍 Advantages
-> 🟢 Proccesses input sequences in both forward and backward directions helps in understanding the complete context of the input sequence.
-> 🟢 Well-suited for capturing long-term dependencies in sequential data and can effectively model complex dependencies over extended sequences.
-> 🟢 Random Forest can efficiently handle large datasets with many features and instances, making it suitable for complex problems.
-> 🟢 The gated architecture of LSTM cells helps mitigate the vanishing gradient problem, making it more capable of learning and retaining information over long sequences.
-#### 👎 Disadvantages
-> 🔴 Effectively doubles the computational cost of processing each input sequence compared to unidirectional LSTMs.
-> 🔴 Require more memory to store the activations and gradients for both forward and backward processing directions.
-> 🔴 Complex models with multiple layers and bidirectional processing, make them less interpretable compared to simpler models.
-> 🔴 Prone to overfitting, especially when trained on small datasets or when the model capacity is too high relative to the dataset size.

 ## <a id = "challenges"> 😢 Challenges Faced</a>
 [Back to `Main` Content Page](#repository)